matthias-eb/SYP_team02/src/server/README.md

 ## Config File

 A config file is also required.
-This config file should be named ```config.json``` and should lay in the root directory of the backend part.
+This config file should be named ```config.json``` and should lay in the root directory of the server part.

 ```json
 {